School Librarianship as a Career

 Everhart, Nancy.
 "Filling the Void."
 School Library Journal, June 1, 2002.
 Many states are taking steps to remedy the rising shortage of school librarians.
 Includes a state-by-state job outlook.

 Everhart, Nancy.
 "Looking for a Few Good Librarians."
 School Library Journal, September 2000.
 The 2000 school staffing survey that indicates a shortage of school librarians is becoming a national crisis.

-Thomas, Margie J., and Patsy H. Perritt.
-"A Higher Standard."
-School Library Journal, December 1, 2003.
+Thomas, Margie J. "State of the Nation" School Library Journal, June, 2006.
 Updated compilation of state-by-state certification requirements for school librarians.

 McCook, Kathleen.
 Opportunities in Library and Information Science Careers.
 New York: McGraw-Hill Business, 2008.
 ISBN 9780071545310.
 Opportunities in Library and Information Science Careers provides you with a complete overview of the job possibilities, salary figures, and experience required to enter the fields of library and information science.

 AASL's School Librarian Career Information page What does a School Librarian Do?: information for learning about the job.